tgfrerer/island/README.md

 Project Island is an experimental Vulkan renderer/engine for Linux, written in C/C++.

-Island is written from the ground up for rapid protoyping and tweaking.
-It allows hot-reloading wherever possible: for GLSL shaders and for all native C/CPP code, including its own core modules.
-The codebase aims to be strictly isolated into independent modules, which make it very fast to compile in parallel.
+Island is written for rapid protoyping and tweaking.
+That's why it allows hot-reloading wherever possible: for GLSL shaders and for all its C/CPP source code, including its own core modules.
+Each module aims to be strictly isolated, which makes the codebase fast to compile, especially in parallel.

 **Note** The API is under active development, expect lots of change.
 As such, there are no promises that it might be ready or fit for any